Mary Umstead | The Pocahontas Times

 She is survived by her daughters, Judith (David) Fuller, of Durbin, and Jennifer (Gerald) White, of Mathias; five grandchildren; and four great-grandchildren.

-A Celebration of Mary’s Life will be held Friday, April 13, 2 to 4 p.m. at Mathias Community Center in Mathias.
+A Celebration of Mary’s life will be held Saturday, April 13, 2 to 4 p.m. at Mathias Community Center in Mathias.
 Those attending are encouraged to bring a covered dish to share and enjoy during this time.

 Online condolences may be made at www.WallaceandWallaceFH.com